-When you’re buying a home, your salary and savings play a huge role in how much house you can afford.
-It’s how you determine your housing budget, down payment, and loan amount.
-There are all sorts of calculators to help you decide how much house you can afford, but one study breaks down the actual salary you need to buy a home in Kansas City or another market in the United States.
+If you want to buy a Kansas City home, your salary and savings play a huge role in how much house you can afford.
+How much money you make determines your housing budget, down payment and loan amount.
+There are all sorts of calculators to help you decide how much house you can afford, but one study breaks down the actual salary you need to buy a home in Kansas City!
+(Spoiler alert– it’s much less than other major cities!)

 How much house can I afford?

-A new study by HSH, a publisher of information on mortgages and consumer loans, shows home buyers the salary they need to earn to afford a home in the 50 largest metros, including Kansas City.
-The study bases its numbers on current interest rates, median home prices, and available property tax and homeowners insurance costs.
+Wanting to buy a Kansas City home?
+A recent study by HSH, a publisher of information on mortgages and consumer loans, shows the salary you need to afford a home in the 50 largest metros, including Kansas City.
+The study bases its numbers on current interest rates, median home prices, available property tax and homeowners insurance costs.

-For an exact breakdown based on your salary, check out NerdWallet’s house affordability calculator.
-It’s based on where you’re looking to buy, your household income, down payment, monthly payments for your debt, and your credit score.
+Want to see the numbers for yourself?
+Check out NerdWallet’s house affordability calculator.
+It breaks down how far your dollar will stretch based on where you’re looking to buy, your household income, down payment, monthly payments for your debt and your credit score.